-The SEP Agency shall provide intake and screening for LTSS Programs, information and referral assistance to other services and supports, eligibility determination, case management and, if applicable, Utilization Management services in compliance with standards established by the Department.
-The SEP Agency shall provide sufficient staff to meet all performance standards.
-In the event a SEP Agency subcontracts with an individual or entity to provide some or all service functions of the SEP Agency, the subcontractor shall serve the full range of LTSS programs served by the SEP Agency.
-Subcontractors must abide by the terms of the SEP Agency's contract with the Department and are obligated to follow all applicable federal and state rules and regulations.
-The SEP Agency is responsible for subcontractor performance.
+The SEP agency shall provide intake and screening for LTSS Programs, information and referral assistance to other services and supports, eligibility determination, case management and, if applicable, Utilization Management services in compliance with standards established by the Department.
+The SEP agency shall provide sufficient staff to meet all performance standards.
+In the event a SEP agency subcontracts with an individual or entity to provide some or all service functions of the SEP agency, the subcontractor shall serve the full range of LTSS programs.
+Subcontractors must abide by the terms of the SEP agency's contract with the Department, and are obligated to follow all applicable federal and state rules and regulations.
+The SEP agency is responsible for subcontractor performance.